andrewahn-ubc/pokemAhn/README.md

 # TODO
 - take care of more edge cases for path generation (the one where 3 sides and 1 corner are path, and the end of single-width paths)
 - implement NPCs (just walking around is fine for now, dialogue can come later) (almost done, just need to confine NPCs to certain areas)
-- populate the scene with houses, bushes, rocks, flowers, and signs
-- create elements that can generate popups
-- if the player stops moving while facing a non-down direction, leave them standing in that direction
+- implement dialogue with NPCs
+- implement signs that display a popup
-- other scenes (when the player "enters" a house, for example)
+- implement other scenes (when the player "enters" a house, for example)
 - some actual gameplay?
-- improve collision detection (player shouldn't be able to move "into" the tree at all (it currently moves into the tree slightly))

 # Progress
 Day 8 (collision detection and simple NPC):